 All requests for Advice Memoranda should be directed to the General Counsel's FOIA officer in Washington, unless the requested Advice Memorandum is posted on the Agency's website.
-The Legal Research Branch regularly posts all "no go" memoranda as these memoranda must be disclosed in their entirety70 without regard to the open or closed status of the case as a final agency opinion under 5 U.S.C. § 552(a)(2).71 "No go" Advice Memoranda are generally disclosable upon issuance even though there remains the possibility that the General Counsel, acting through the Office of Appeals, may reverse Advice and direct issuance of a complaint.72 However, as noted above, some "no
+The Legal Research Branch regularly posts all "no go" memoranda as these memoranda must be disclosed in their entirety without regard to the open or closed status of the case as a final agency opinion under : U.S.C. § 552(a)(2).
+"No go" Advice Memoranda are editorial and policy judgments of me decisionmakers."); Marzen v.
+HHS, 825 F.2d 1148, 1154-1155 (7th Cir.
+1987) (draft investigatory report containing excerpts from medical records and a section of conclusions held exempt).